 - Wrap the outside of your spring form pan with aluminum foil – at least two layers.
 Feel free to add more if you’re super paranoid (like me).

-- Non-stick silicon baking mats.
-Buy them.
+- Get yourself some non-stick silicon baking mats.
 There are so many benefits: